hperezs/note-taker-app/README.md

 ### How it works

 This is the front-end of the application.
-It communicates with a back-end REST API hosted on glitch.
+The source code is compiled for production and hosted on gh-pages.
+The app communicates with a back-end REST API hosted on glitch.
 The API handles data requests and communicates with a MongoDB Atlas database to perform CRUD operations.
 It is written in Node.JS and uses Express to handle endpoint requests.

 ### Tools / Libraries used